MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ole-db-datasource-template.md

 Use the  **OLE DB Data Source**  template in scenarios where applications rely on a database.
 You can either define a single watcher node to ensure that the database is accessible and responds to requests, or you can define each application server as a watcher node.
 The monitors that the template creates attempt to connect to the database from each location at the defined interval, and verify that each watcher node can connect successfully.
 In addition to validating the health of the database itself, any network connections and other required features between the watcher node and the database are also validated.
 You can use any number of watcher nodes, but it is typically most useful to select a sample that represents different environment or network segments.

-## Monitoring Performed by OLE DB Data Source Template
+## Monitoring performed by OLE DB data source template

 Depending on your selections in the OLE DB Data Source Template wizard, the monitoring performed by the created monitors and rules can include any of the following settings.